Intro to Early Childhood Education Professions

 - Expand your oral and written skills, be introduced to legal and cultural issues in the field, and reflect on yourself as potential Early Childhood Education professionals.

-- Explore child guidance in the United States in an Early Childhood Education setting, including the cultural norms of the field.
+- Explore child guidance in the United States in an Early Child Care and Education setting, including the cultural norms of the field.

 - Participate in discussions covering a wide range of issues in the Early Childhood Education field.
 Improve oral skills to participate in classroom discussions and deliver oral presentations successfully.

-- Become aware of the career pathways in the Early Childhood Education field.
+- Become aware of the career pathways to being a preschool teacher in Illinois.

-- Identify legal issues and regulations governing Early Childhood Education programs in the United States.
+- Identify legal issues and regulations governing licensing of Early Childhood Education professionals in the United States.

 - Improve reading comprehension of materials and forms relevant to the field.
 Critically analyze documents and write reflectively about content.